Night buses in London: N26

 Route N26 commenced operation on 18 July 1992 between Walthamstow Central station and Victoria bus station.
 It was introduced to replace the withdrawn sections of route N6 between Trafalgar Square and Walthamstow.
 In 1995 it was curtailed from Victoria to Trafalgar Square but extended at the other end to Walthamstow Fulbourne Road.
 In 2001 it was rerouted from Walthamstow Central to Chingford station, instead of Fulbourne Road, partly replacing route N38.

-On 23 November 2022, it was announced that a proposed extension of route N26 to Victoria, in line with a revised (daytime) route 26, would be going ahead following a consultation; it will be implemented by the end of 2023.
+On 23 November 2022, it was announced that a proposed extension of route N26 to Victoria, in line with a revised (daytime) route 26, would be going ahead following a consultation; it was implemented on 29 April 2023.